 We didn't quiiiite make our self-imposed deadline of getting the roof on before snowfall.
 Which, although certainly not prohibitive, does make building a bit trickier if you have to SHOVEL OUT YOUR HOUSE before buckling down to work.
 Still, our intrepid hero soldiered on and worked around the drifts to put a roof on the house during December 2008 and January 2009.
 He discovered that a friend of a friend owns a truss company (I love the networking aspect of small towns!) and while eager to buy locally when possible, Bob was also pleasantly surprised at the price, service and adaptability of the company.
 Witnessing the trusses being installed was exciting.
-And, while I trust The Husband's judgement and skill, I can't help but feel a bit of wifely anxiety when watching this: Especially when I went inside the house, only to discover what was going on up close:
+And, while I trust The Husband's judgement and skill, I can't help but feel a bit of wifely anxiety when watching this:

 No one died in the making of this roof, fortunately.
 And, after two days of assistance from Johnny, Chris, Bob's dad Jim, and the boom truck guy, the house looked like this: